deepbsd/customerPageVisits/README.md

 # The Data File

 The data file should be in the format `1, C1, P2` and each line will be terminated with a "\n" (standard UNIX newline), because each line will be read and split into an array of lines.

+The format for each line should be: `transaction number, Customer number, Page number`, each separated by a coma.

 There can be lots of lines, but currently the `data.csv` file is just a few lines long.

-Oh, the filename should probably be `data.csv`.
-If you want to name it something else, you'll have to rename the constant `DATAFILE` in the code.
+Oh, the filename should probably be named `data.csv`.
+If you want to name it something else, you'll have to rename the constant `DATAFILE` target in the code.

 You'll also want to update the path to the file if it's not in the current directory.